Inquiry-Based Learning at Alto

 Impressions from a kindergarten open classroom at the end of the “Where we are in place and time” unit.

 All PYP units emphasize presentation skills.
 Units usually end with an open classroom event, a presentation, and sometimes with a performance.
+To help assist in their presentations, they can have a catalog made up from Printivity to state their points in a professional student way.
 Parents or students from different grades are invited into the classroom, and students are tasked to present their learning.
 This could happen through a tour of the classroom, informal conversations with parents and students, or a formal presentation to a group of students and teachers.
 Presenting their learning to different audiences, ranging from preschool students to adults, requires students to adjust how they present their findings and what language they use.

 All PYP units give students the option to conduct in-depth investigations that integrate subjects such as math, science, literature, art, and history.
 Students gain confidence and self-motivation while also honing personal skills of organization, collaboration, creativity, presentation, and communication.
 Click here to read Alto’s full IB Primary Years curriculum.